 Data in these tables is not directly comparable to data in other reports

 For several reasons the numbers in the tables are not directly comparable with the numbers in the Office of the Director of Mental Health (ODMH) Annual Reports, amongst other reports.
 The ODMH reports are published for a different purpose and use a slightly different method to identify the report subject matter.
 Further to this the OMDH reports are for a different time period and occasionally include manual data submitted by DHBs.

 Data is continually updated and revised

+The Ministry of Health is actively engaged in reviewing and improving the data quality of PRIMHD.
 PRIMHD is a living data collection, which continues to be revised and updated as data reporting processes are improved.
 For this reason, previously published data may be liable to amendments.
+Caveats under each table should be taken into consideration before any comparison is made.
 In particular, there was notable change made to the coding of team types as part of the HISO review of the PRIMHD Codeset.
-Team type data, extracted before 1/7/2014, should not be compared with the data within these tables.
+Team type data, extracted before 1 July 2014, should not be compared with the data within these tables.

 To function as a national collection, PRIMHD requires integration with a wide range of patient management systems across hundreds of unique service providers.
+The quality and accuracy of statistical reporting relies on consistent, correct and timely data entry by the services that report to PRIMHD.
 As the services adjust to PRIMHD, it is expected that the quality of the data will improve.

 The most common type of team providing services to DHB clients was community teams, while the next most common team type was alcohol and drug teams.
 These two teams were also the most common team types providing services to NGO clients.

-People living in the most deprived areas were 2.5 times more likely to be seen by mental health and addiction services than people living in the least deprived areas.
+People living in the most deprived areas of New Zealand were 2.7 times more likely to be seen by mental health and addiction services than people living in the least deprived areas.